jayvenn21/vipproj2/README.md

 - Answer Question (t5-base): Line 1: context (text that contains the answer), Line 2: the question
 - Classify (sentiment analysis): place some sentence or paragraph as input

-## JUPYTER NOTEBOOK INSTRUCTIONS
+## LOCAL TERMINAL INSTRUCTIONS (Milestone 2.1 folder)
-- Run it on Cybershuttle
+1. pip install all the dependencies
+2. Run python main_gui.py
+3. Alternatively you can run the gradio or streamlit versions:
+- python main_gradio.py
-- Just run each cell in order
+- python -m streamlit run main_streamlit.py
-- Last cell is just for debugging
-- (It's still a work in progress and it doesn't work yet)

-## REMOTE HPC INSTRUCTIONS:
+## REMOTE HPC INSTRUCTIONS (Milestone 2.2 folder):
 NOTE: This version is not up to date
 Differences: The program connects remotely to a HPC and runs the AI on there instead of on your local machine.
 It will display the result on your local machine.